 EDPB guidelines on the right to information

-In addition to the decisions of the ECJ, the guidelines of the European Data Protection Board (EDPB) provide comprehensive assistance in applying the right of access under Art.
+In addition to the decisions of the ECJ, the Guidelines of the European Data Protection Board (EDPB) provides comprehensive assistance in the application of the right of access under Art.
 15 GDPR.
+GDPR.

-The guidelines first provide an overview of the complex structure of the regulation.
-They set out the most important principles to be observed in the right to information.
+The Guidelines first provide an overview of the complex structure of the regulation.
+They outline the most important principles that Right to information must be observed.
 The questions that arise for the controller who has received a request for information are then dealt with in detail.
 These include questions such as

 - the interpretation and provision of information,